American Flag Cookie Cake

 Once it came out of the oven and cooled, I trimmed it.
 I trimmed off all the uneven edges with a knife.
 It was extremely simple to make it somewhat perfectly shaped!
 Then any imperfections will be covered up with lots of frosting!

-How beautiful would this look gracing the table this 4th of July?
+How beautiful would this look gracing the table this Memorial Day or 4th of July?
 Now, for all those gluten free…no worries, all you need to do is use gluten free all purpose flour to the cookie dough batter and you are set!
 We could not taste the difference at all!

 This is even a great treat to have your kids help you with.
 They can easily help decorate the cookie with the fruit and frosting.
 I also purchased 2 cartons of the Cool Whip Frosting and only used one; however, I would still recommend getting two just in case you use more.